Hygrophorus olivaceoalbus

-Hygrophorus olivaceoalbus, commonly known as the olive wax cap, is a species of fungus in the genus Hygrophorus.
-The fruit bodies (mushrooms) appear from midsummer to late autumn under conifers in North American and Eurasian mountain forests.
+Hygrophorus olivaceoalbus, commonly known as the olive wax cap or sheathed waxy cap, is a species of fungus in the genus Hygrophorus.

 The mushrooms have olive-brown, slimy caps with dark streaks and a dark umbo; the caps measure 3 to 12 cm in diameter.
 Other characteristic features include a slimy stem up to 12 cm long that is spotted with ragged scales up to a ring-like zone.
 As its name implies, the mushroom has a waxy cap and gills.

-It is native to North America and across the northern regions of Europe.
+The species appearing from midsummer to late autumn under conifers in mountain forests of North America and northern Eurasia.
 According to a publication by the Council of Europe, the fungus is nearly extinct in France.

-Although Hygrophorus olivaceoalbus is edible, opinions are divided regarding its taste.
+Although it is edible, opinions are divided regarding its taste.
 Besides its usage as an edible mushroom, the fungus possesses antibiotic-like compounds.

-Taxonomy and classification
+Taxonomy

 The species was first officially described as Agaricus olivaceoalbus by Elias Fries in 1815.
 It had earlier been published as Agaricus adustus by August Johann Georg Karl Batsch in 1783, but this was an illegitimate renaming of Agaricus brunneus published in 1774 by Jacob Christian Schäffer.
 It received its current scientific name when Fries transferred it to the genus Hygrophorus in 1838.
 Paul Kummer moved the species to Limacium in 1871, but this genus has since been sunk into synonymy with Hygrophorus.

 Several varieties of H. olivaceoalbus have been proposed:

 Together with H. pustulatus, H. persoonii, H. mesotephrus and H. latitabundus, H. olivaceoalbus form the section Olivaceoumbrini within the genus Hygrophorus.
 The fungi of this section have greasy to slimy caps and stems.
 Their caps are darkish brown grey, olive or orange, and their stems are nattered or somewhat distinctly ringed.

 Common names that have been used for the mushroom include the "slimy-sheathed waxy cap", the "olive hygrophorus", the "sheated waxgill" and the "olive wax cap".
 The specific epithet olivaceoalbus is derived from the Latin words for olive-brown (olivaceus) and white (albus).